South Carolina Nursing License Defense Attorney Near You

 Medical professionals work in stressful conditions; unfortunately, some turn to alcohol or drugs to cope.
 Some South Carolina nurses may be referred to the Recovering Professional Program (RPP) for evaluation and monitoring.
 You can also voluntarily refer yourself to RPP if you suspect that you have a substance abuse problem.

-Our Experienced Columbia and Lexington Nursing License Defense Lawyers Will Protect You
+Contact Our Experienced South Carolina Nursing License Defense Lawyers Near You

 It takes a lot of hard work to obtain a South Carolina nursing license and receiving notification that an LLR investigator is looking into a complaint against you can be devastating.